 Thus, since 'entity' is pervaded by 'causally active' and the latter is incompatible with 'permanent', it is pervaded by 'impermanent'.

-If it was true as resisting analysis as impermanent, when analyzing a partless instant, being without contradictory properties, it would need to exist as 'many' - i.e. an assemblage of that, therefore it would be pervaded by one or many.
-Hence the reasoning that negates this pervade has already be explained.
+If something was true as resisting analysis as impermanent, when analyzing (that which is) momentary and partless, that (momentary and partless thing) which does not have contradictory properties would need to exist as 'many' - i.e., as a collection (as shown earlier); therefore, it would be pervaded by "one or many".
+And the reasoning that negates this pervader in that way has already been stated.